 she now writes the Lee Bartholomew Mystery Series featuring a ghostwriter...

 Jenn McKinlay (aka

 Josie Belle &

-writes the Cupcake Bakery Mystery Series and as Lawrence she writes the
+writes the Decoupage Mystery Series and as Belle she writes the Good Buy

 McLaughlin writes the Blossom Valley Mystery Series, which features a sleuth